 Coastal proved to be one of the top defensive teams in the country under Hogan's tutelage.
 The Chanticleers ranked first in the nation in three-point field goal defense by limiting opponents to a .275 shooting percentage from beyond the arc in 2010.
 Coastal also stood fifth in the NCAA in field goal percentage defense by holding teams to just 38.2 percent shooting from the field.

 Hogan spent the previous 16 years as the head coach at the University of West Florida, becoming one of the winningest coaches in the Gulf South Conference.
-At the time of his departure, Hogan's 239 wins was second most among active coaches in the league, and he also ranked ninth all-time in conference history in wins and 11th with a .546 winning percentage (239-199).
+At the time of his departure, Hogan's 239 wins were second most among active coaches in the league, and he also ranked ninth all-time in conference history in wins and 11th with a .546 winning percentage (239-199).
 In 2005, Hogan became the ninth coach in conference history to surpass the 200-victory mark.

 Before accepting the head coach position at West Florida prior to the 1993-94 season, Hogan was an assistant coach for three years at Davidson College in Davidson, N.C.
 Working under current Wildcat Head Coach Bob McKillop, he served as the chief scout, directed the off-season conditioning program and was also in charge of team scheduling.
 As Davidson's recruiting coordinator, Hogan helped bring in the bulk of a team which finished 22-8 in 1994 and earned a berth in the National Invitational Tournament.